Nantenainah/job_finder/README.md

     -   JSON: Newly created job listing object.
     -   HTTP Status: 404 Not Found (if recruiter with the provided ID does not exist).

-# Job Listing API Routes Documentation
+# Job Listing API Routes Documentation {#job-listing-api-routes-documentation}

 This documentation provides information about the API routes for managing job listings.